 Legendary humorist Erma Bombeck shares her thoughts on life, looking back, at what she would have done differently if she could live her life over again.
-The choices made.
-The priorities and values.
+The choices she made.
+Her priorities and values.
 A heart felt look at what is important in life.

 If I Had My Life to Live Over